RoydonTay/Property-Price-Prediction/README.md

 # Property-Price-Prediction
-In this personal project, I attempt the different stages of an end-to-end data science workflow, from data extraction and processing to model training.
+In this personal project, I attempt the different stages of an end-to-end data science project.